I BALANCE the EXTREMES BETWEEN

 • ‘keep it simple’.
 Whenever possible they find the simplest, sanest way to do things, no matter where they are or who they’re dealing with.

-They never have to re-invent the wheel, & don’t hang out in convoluted, torturous thinking, drama or awful-izing.
+They’re not attached to ‘drama’, never have to re-invent the wheel, & don’t hang out in convoluted, torturous thinking, or awful-izing.
 Knowing who they are & what they want, they can think clearly, so don’t easily get sidetracked or manipulated

-They know that when searching for help they pay someone a huge compliment – it shows genuine respect for that person’s expertise & judgment.
-Otherwise they wouldn’t have asked.
+They know that when searching for help they pay someone a huge compliment – it shows genuine respect for that person’s expertise & judgment, or wouldn’t have asked them.
 They’re eager to learn from others

 • take care of themselves.
 They don’t wait for others to do for them what they can do for themselves.
 They’re willing to learn easier & better ways to do things, & find procedures to make their life less complicated or stressful